AQ-AI/openaq-engine/docs/index.rst

 Our community statement is in: https://github.com/AQ-AI/openaq-engine/blob/master/community-statement.md

-If at any point the documentation does not suffice, you can always get help by tweeting at tweeting https://twitter.com/airqualityai (@airqualityai)
+If at any point the documentation does not suffice, you can always get help by mailing at info@aqai.xyz

 .. toctree::
    :maxdepth: 2